-Mr. Freedman’s aim was not only to produce ongoing revenue for the community, but also to produce a new model in cemetery usage and administration.
-It would set new standards for beauty, service, and the correction of abuses.
-The time had come to make his vision a reality.
-In 1970, Mr. Freedman bought the land which would be known as Pardes Shalom Cemetery and began the process of rezoning the land for cemetery usage.
-By November 1972, once some of the approvals had been received, Mr. Freedman gifted both the property and the business to the community through the United Jewish Welfare Fund (today’s UJA Federation of Greater Toronto).
+Freedman’s aim was not only to produce ongoing revenue for the community but also a new model in cemetery usage and administration—one that would set new standards in beauty, service, and correction of abuses.
+In 1970, this vision became a reality.
+Freedman bought the land that is now Pardes Shalom Cemetery and began the process of rezoning it for cemetery usage.
+Once approvals were received in November 1972, Freedman gifted both the property and business to the community through the United Jewish Welfare Fund (today’s UJA Federation of Greater Toronto).

-Pardes Shalom was the first cemetery to offer whole sections for the burial of Jews who did not have burial rights through a synagogue or other institution.
-These individuals were able to be buried in Pardes Shalom’s ‘Community Sections’.
+Pardes Shalom opened in 1977 and is THMP’s first cemetery, comprising eighty-nine acres with ~30,000 burial lots.
+It was the first cemetery to offer whole community sections for the burial of Jews who did not have burial rights through a synagogue or other institution.

 “It was almost 25 years ago, that I first thought of acquiring the land for a cemetery ground to serve the needs of Temple Sinai Congregation.
 Out of the ensuing preminilary discussions, the idea developed that perhaps “.. read more